Despite what the digital imaging aficionados may try and tell you, developing actual film is not, in fact, a dead and useless art.

 A thermometer for measuring your mixes and the temperature in general, since the temperature affects the developing time of the various mixes.
 Film Reels, which hold your film in the developing tank.
 Remember that while you can get developing tanks in plastic or metal, and film reels in either type, you have to match your reels to your tank – metal reels go in metal tanks and plastic reels go in plastic ranks.

 You’ll need hanging clips to hang your print while you wipe it.
 Drying cloth.
 You’ll need a cloth of some sort to wipe down your prints.
-Remember that you have to reserve this for photo use only!
+Remember that you have to reserve this for photo use only! and not for sports betting with Ladbrokes !

 You will also need to be able to create absolute darkness, at least temporarily, in order to load your film.
 You can use a changing bag if you can’t seal off an entire room, but the darkness is totally necessary for successfully developing film.
 If you want to keep your film orderly, you should invest in archive sheets to put your film in.